Question 71 & 72

 The person would take the lamb to the priest* at the Temple.
 The person had to confess* what they had done.
 But the priest did not punish the person.
 Instead, the priest would kill the lamb.
 He would burn part of the lamb on the altar.* He gave the lamb as a sacrifice.* The lamb would give his life to pay for what the sinful person did.

-When John the Baptist first saw Jesus, he called Jesus “the lamb of God who takes away the sin of the world.”
-He knew that Jesus would be made a sacrifice.
+When John the Baptist* first saw Jesus, he called Jesus ‘the lamb of God who takes away the sin of the world’.
+John knew that Jesus would be like a lamb in the Old Testament.
 If Jesus was to be a sacrifice for his people, he had to be perfect.
-Jesus would be a perfect sacrifice because Jesus was without sin.
+If Jesus was a sinner*, he would not be able to help us.
+He could not take away the sins of other people if he was a sinner too.
+But Jesus would be a perfect sacrifice because Jesus was without sin.

 Matthew 8:20